theocodes/monetized/README.md

 - [x] Refactor fractional values to use Decimal
 - [x] Add Ecto.Type
-- [ ] Add more currencies (currenctly only supports USD, GBP and EUR)
+- [ ] Add more currencies (currenctly only supports USD, GBP, EUR and THB)
 - [ ] Get feedback...

 ## Contributing